 - For ecommerce – Taobao, Tmall

 - For video marketing – Youku

-19 February 2015 may seem like a long way away now, but it’ll come around quickly so it’s time to get started with your Chinese New Year marketing campaigns now.
-Chinese families will be starting to browse online for the best travel, food, gift and accommodation deals before places get booked up, so don’t delay!
+19 February 2015 may seem like a long way away now, but it will come around quickly so it is time to get started with your Chinese New Year marketing campaigns now.
+Chinese families will be starting to browse online for the best travel, food, gift and accommodation deals before places get booked up, so do not delay!